-Imagine my surprise this morning when I looked at my To Do list and saw, “do a review on grimm kermit call marilee”.
-I stared at the screen for a good 20 seconds hoping something would pop to mind.
+Imagine my surprise this morning when I looked at my To-Do list and saw, “do a review on grimm kermit call marilee.”
+I stared at the screen for 20 seconds, hoping something would come to mind.
 I was stumped.
-Fortunately, I could tell the task had been placed the day before by Alexa.
-Now, the question was how to figure out what Alexa voice recognition heard.
-It was time to go to the source.
+Fortunately, I could tell Alexa had placed the task the day before.
+In this tutorial, I’ll show you how to delete voice recognitions on Alexa.

 On the whole, I’m a fan of Amazon’s Echo products and own several.
 One feature I appreciate is the ability to have Alexa add items to Todoist.
-Every now and then something doesn’t translate well, but I can figure it out.
+Now and then, something doesn’t translate well, but I can figure it out.

-Sometimes it has to do with background noise and whether I was facing the speaker.
-Evidently, while cooking last night I gave her a command that was indecipherable.
+Sometimes it has to do with background noise and whether I was facing the microphone.
+Evidently, while cooking last night, I gave Alexa an indecipherable command.
 The good news is Todoist identifies the source and time on the task list.

 Now, I just needed to find and replay the voice utterance.
-You can do this through the Alexa App on your phone.
+Of course, you can do this through the Alexa App on your phone.
 However, I find it easier to use the web application.
 That’s the closest thing to having the Alexa app on my PC.
-Besides, I could put my headphones on and hear her better.
+Besides, I could put my headphones on and hear my voice recording better.